 The summer months bring the most crowds, but since Epcot is the least kid-friendly park, if you must visit during June, July and August your best bet is to stay in the World Showcase and avoid Future World completely.

-That being said, these major holidays are notorious for Disney's largest crowds:
+That being said, these major holidays are notorious for Disney's most massive crowds:

 - New Year's Day (January 1)